Wastewater Treatment Plants Releasing Toxins

 The most extreme toxic releases have happened during hurricanes.
 Hurricane Ida caused leaks and power outages at facilities from Louisiana to New Jersey.
 Hurricane Laura forced tens of thousands of people near Lake Charles, La., to shelter in place after a local chemical plant began leaking chlorine gas.
 In 2017, flooding from Hurricane Harvey caused massive sewage leaks from water treatment plants, and caused at least one chemical plant to catch fire.

 Flooding is the most widespread threat.
 Of the 3,219 facilities in harm’s way, more than 2,400 are at high risk for flooding.
 The facilities analyzed in the new report are located in all 50 states, Washington, D.C. and Puerto Rico.
 They are concentrated in the industrial core of the country.
-Nearly 40 percent of facilities are located in the Midwest or Great Lakes regions, and about 30% are located in the 14 southern states between North Carolina and New Mexico.
-Read the full story about climate change and toxic releases below.
+Nearly 40 percent of facilities are located in the Midwest or Great Lakes regions, and about 30 percent are located in the 14 southern states between North Carolina and New Mexico.